NCI-RBL/scCHyMErA-Seq/README.md

 Outputs: UMAPs for all processed cells and LDA plots after applying mixscape.

 **In addition one LDA plot for each cluster are generated, highlighting the cluster in color while rendering the others in grey to facilitate cluster-specific  analysis.**

+### Determination of differentially expressed genes for each perturbation

+pseudobulk_deg.py

 Arguments for scanpy_analysis_final.py